robrichards/xmlseclibs/README.md

 # Branches
 Both the master and the 1.4 branches are actively maintained.
-The 1.3 branch is only updated for security related issues. master - Contains namespace support requiring 5.3+.
+The 1.3 branch is only updated for security related issues.
+* master: Contains namespace support requiring 5.3+.
-1.4    - Contains auto-loader support while also maintaining backwards compatiblity with the 1.3 version using the xmlseclibs.php file.
+* 1.4: Contains auto-loader support while also maintaining backwards compatiblity with the 1.3 version using the xmlseclibs.php file.
 Supports PHP 5.2+

 # Requirements